Congress announces 6 candidates for Delhi, fields Sheila Dikshit from North East Delhi

 The party is yet to announce its candidate for the South Delhi seat.

-The Bharatiya Janata Party (BJP) had won all the seven seats in the 2014 Lok Sabha polls.
+The BJP had won all the seven seats in the 2014 Lok Sabha polls.

 All seven parliamentary constituencies in Delhi will vote in the sixth phase on May 12.